JaimePolidura/MemDB/core/README.md

 # MemDB Core

-This is the code that belongs
+This is the main component.
+This stores the data and handles request & replication

 ## Setup